 - Bring mixture in the skillet to a boil and whisk continuously.
 Once it begins to boil, turn the stove down to medium-low and simmer for 6 minutes, then turn off the heat.
 (Make sure to check your broccoli in the meantime!)

-- To the skillet, slowly add your shredded cheese a bit at a time, stirring gently until the cheese is fully incorporated.
+- Slowly add your shredded cheese to the skillet a bit at a time, stirring gently until the cheese is fully incorporated.
 Take your time!

-- Add cheese mixture to the saucepan with the broccoli and chicken broth and stir.
+- Add the cheese mixture to the saucepan with the broccoli and chicken broth and stir.

 - Simmer on low heat for 5 minutes.

-- Turn stove off and remove from heat.
+- Turn the stove off and remove it from heat.